MC 23: The Tale of the Herd and the Dung Beetles

 Why do I suspect a divided or a buyback is a waste product?

-Of course, the Tale of the Herd and the Dung Beetles is a myth of a greek myth.
+Of course, the Tale of the Herd and the Dung Beetles is a myth of a Greek myth.
 It retells a story perhaps too unimaginable even for the ancient Greeks.
-Could there be anything more unnatural than horses and insects fated to eat each others shit.
+Could there be anything more unnatural than horses and insects fated to eat each other’s shit.

-The veracity of my tale will not be measured in the accuracy of the story, but by those with the courage to retell it.
+The veracity of my tale will therefore not be measured in the accuracy of the story, but by those with the courage to retell it.